 Join us for the LOM Learning Events, which are typically held each fall.
 The learning events give Lutheran Outdoor Ministry professionals the opportunity to learn new skills, enhance their understanding of administration and programming of camps, and network with others across the country in similar job positions.
-REGISTRATION FOR THE 2017 LTE IS CLOSED.

 Purpose: The purpose of the Leadership Training Event (LTE) is to provide an entry-level educational opportunity for LOM professionals.
 The LTE helps to develop well-trained, committed leaders to enhance the quality of outdoor ministry programs and support LOM professionals through formal and informal learning to assist in the retention of leaders in the network.